T-Torimaru/Optical_Photon_Simulation/README.md

 * optPhoton.mac in Optical_Photon_Simulation directory, not in build directory

-  * You can choose energy spectrum of Sr90 or a fixed energy beam
+  * You can choose energy spectrum of Sr90 or a fixed energy beam and define an initial state of events

 * OpNoviceDetectorConstruction